 We agreed that, if he didn’t like the city, we wouldn’t waste time or money planning a return trip for me to check it out.
 Within 48 hours of his return, we had booked a two-week trip back to Medellín a couple of months later.
 That’s how sold Darren was on the place.

 After our extended stay in this gorgeous city, we were both in love with Medellín.
 But we still had one more location on our list, and we decided to carry through with our plan and experience our third choice before making a final decision.

 Our last conference was in Ecuador.
 We focused our interest on Cuenca because of the amazing things we had heard and read about this expat haven, including the low cost of living.
 After the conference in Guayaquil, we took the harrowing, I-think-my-life-passed-before-my-eyes, four-hour van ride through the Andes to Cuenca.
-We agreed that Cuenca, like Ambergris, could be a nice place to live, but, when we made the comparison to Medellín, there was no comparison.
+We agreed that Cuenca, like Ambergris, could be a nice place to live, but, it just did not compare with Medellín.
 Our decision was made.
 We were moving to Colombia.

 Now we just had to break the news to our families, sell everything, and quit our jobs… which we did.

 Fast-forward to today and here we are, at home in Medellín.
 We’re enjoying a semiretirement lifestyle years before I imagined we’d be able to and a standard of living we wouldn’t be able to afford otherwise.
 We are in love with this city and proud of ourselves for having taken what at times seemed like a crazy leap.

 Our life in Medellín is everything we hoped for and better than we expected, mainly because of the great people we met and the helpful advice and accurate information we received over those three fateful days in Orlando six years ago.

 Here’s a photo of Darren and me on the balcony of our home in Medellín.
 We couldn’t be happier!